 Paddle is to kayaking what engine is to a car so as a bad engine is displeasure and cause of distress bad paddle can also be a cause of annoyance or of something even worse like getting stuck in the middle of your kayaking course.
 A paddle of kayaking is probably the most significant equipment in your kayaking gear.
 So, it’s necessary that you take the right paddle with you on your kayaking adventure and we are here to help you with this.

 Paddles of different sizes, shapes, and materials are being marketed by several brands which makes it difficult to decide which one to buy.
-We have selected some of the best kayak paddles and reviewed for you.
+We have selected some of the best kayak paddles and reviewed them for you.
 So what are you waiting for?
 Let’s dive right into our list of best kayak paddles under $100.

 The Best Kayak Paddles Under 100, By Comparison